CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/example-queries.md

 # Sample queries for analysis

-These are pulled from some the initial search requirements and the purpose of this document was to evaluate the feasibility of the solution that includes
+These are pulled from the initial search requirements and the purpose of this document was to evaluate the feasibility of the solution that includes

 - storing the terminal report ids in a mapping table
 - storing FHIR resources in elastic search indices.

-It is mostly a scratch pad created as parted of teh speccing process.
+It is mostly a scratch pad created as parted of the speccing process.

 **1.1** As a RS sender, I want visibility into the routing of the data I send.
 ```sql